 Yes, the rule applies in Test, ODI, and T20 matches.

-Is dead ball a no ball?
+Is dead ball a no ball in cricket?

 Ball Pitching Outside The Pitch: Understanding Why Bowlers Get It Wrong